gvaldez/cryptora/README.md

 utilizing the Average True Range (ATR) with configurable periods and multipliers to enhance its insights.
 A key advantage of this application is its ability to transmit data to other services or bots, such as Telegram, using RabbitMQ, facilitating seamless integration and communication for generating trading signals (buy, sell, hold).

 ---

+## **Disclaimer**

+**This service does not guarantee a 100% increase or decrease in cryptocurrency values.**
+The service was developed solely by the author for educational purposes and should not be considered as financial advice.
+The creator of this service is not responsible for any financial losses or damages incurred while using it.
+Cryptocurrencies are highly volatile and carry inherent risks.
+Users should conduct their own research and consult with a qualified financial advisor before making any investment decisions.
+By using this service, you acknowledge and accept these risks.

+---